 - Legal department

 The third P is a bit of a misnomer because there’s often very little actual paper used these days.
-What we’re referring to here is the software used in the procurement process.
-Everything must be documented.
+What we’re referring to here is the documentation used in the procurement process.
+Keep track of everything.

 Procurement vs. purchase